-Until the RTS is published and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
+Until the RTS is finally approved and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
 It cannot mean "exactly the same underwriting criteria", since this would make it impossible for any securitisation ever to have a "homogenous" pool.

-In the Transaction, the loans were underwritten on a similar basis, they are being serviced by the Servicers on the same platform, they are a single asset class - Residential Home Loans - and, based on the EBA's suggested approach, the properties, on which the home loans are granted, are all located in France.
+In the Transaction, the loans were underwritten on a similar basis, they are being serviced by the Sellers which are subject to conduct supervision in the Netherlands according to similar servicing procedures, they are a single asset class - consumer loans.